stellar/stellar-demo-wallet/README.md

 # Stellar Demo Wallet

-This Stellar Demo Wallet app will soon be the defacto application to use when testing anchor services interactively.
-If you would live to automate testing of your anchor service, check out the SDF's
+This Stellar Demo Wallet is our newly rebuilt application for interactively testing anchor services.
+If you would like to automate testing of your anchor service, check out the SDF's
 [anchor validation suite](https://github.com/stellar/transfer-server-validator)
 viewable at [anchor-validator.stellar.org](anchor-validator.stellar.org).